 Google Search Quality Raters understand what defines a high quality website, and they work to make sure this is reflected within the search results pages.

 Since Google released its full guidelines in November of 2015, it has been through some major updates.
 Instead of you having to read through all 146 pages of the document to find out what they are, we decided to break it down for you.

-As mentioned above, YMYL is used to identify websites that focuses on information regarding your financial future or well-being.
+As mentioned above, YMYL is used to identify sites that focuses on information regarding your financial future or well-being.

 Because these pages could have such a significant impact on a person’s life, Google evaluates them with high scrutiny and applies a secondary level of evaluation.